-Coastal resources in the north central Florida region, such as the Big Bend Salt Marsh and Big Bend Sea Grass Beds, are recognized as Natural Resources of Regional Significance in the North Central Florida Strategic Regional Policy Plan. the past five decades.
-Since its creation, three executive directors, 39 chairs and 390 local elected officials and gubernatorial appointees have served the Council.
-During the past five decades, the Council has engaged in strategic regional planning, comprehensive economic development strategy planning and emergency preparedness planning for the future of the north central Florida region.
+The Council was created on May 7, 1969.
+For over 50 years, the Council has engaged in strategic regional planning, comprehensive economic development strategy planning and emergency preparedness planning for the future of the north central Florida region.
 By bringing together local governments and gubernatorial appointees to provide a venue for analyzing issues, resolving problems and sharing solutions, the Council has contributed to the enhancement of the north central Florida region.

-Regional The Council provided comments on 72 review items, including 45 amendments to local government comprehensive plans.
+The Council provided comments on 67 review items, including 54 amendments to local government comprehensive plans.
 The Council forwarded its comments on local government comprehensive plans to local governments under the expedited review process and to the Florida Department of Economic Opportunity for their consideration in determining the consistency of local government comprehensive plans with the State Comprehensive Plan and the North Central Florida Strategic Regional Policy Plan under the coordinated review process.

-The Council also reviewed six U.S. Department of Housing and Urban Development Community Development Block Grant applications, 19 environmental assessments, one Strategic Regional Policy Plan amendment and one environmental impact statement.
+The Council also reviewed seven U.S. Department of Housing and Urban Development Community Development Block Grant applications, three environmental assessments, two ten-year electric power plant site plans and one strategic regional policy plan.
 The Council provided comments on applications for federal assistance to the Florida State Clearinghouse, which is housed in the Florida Department of Environmental Protection.

 The Clearinghouse administers the intergovernmental coordination and review process of certain state and federal activities within the State of Florida.
+In particular, the Clearcomments on applications for federal assistance ensuring that federal grants were consistent with regional and local plans and programs throughout the region."

+"The Council provided

-In particular, the Clearinghouse serves as the single point of contact for coordinating the review by the Council and other agencies of certain state and federal activities which involve federal financial assistance and/or direct federal activities that affect the physical environ- "The Council provided comments on applications for federal assistance ensuring that federal grants were consistent with regional and local plans and programs throughout the region." ment.
+inghouse serves as the single point of contact for coordinating the review by the Council and other agencies of certain state and federal activities which involve federal financial assistance and/or direct federal activities that affect the physical environment.
 Council comments address potential impacts to Natural Resources of Regional Significance.